 Baby boomers are most at risk.
 So much so, that recently, New York Governor Andrew Cuomo signed legislation that will require hospitals and health service providers to offer testing for the virus to all patients born between 1945 and 1965.
 The law took effect on January 1, 2014.

-Yes, but to a lesser degree than with other forms of hepatitis such as hepatitis B but even a small risk of contracting hepatitis C, not to mention other sexually transmitted diseases, warrants protective and safe sexual practices.
+Yes, but to a lesser degree than with other forms of hepatitis such as hepatitis B but even a small risk of contracting HCV, not to mention other sexually transmitted diseases, warrants protective and safe sexual practices.

 Since universal screening of blood and blood products did not occur until 1992, anyone who had a blood transfusion or organ transplant before that time should be tested.
-It is recommended that people be tested for hepatitis C if they were/are:
+It is recommended that people be tested for HCV if they were/are: